 When you have a meal plan, does it mean you will stick with it?
 It is normal to want to eat something that is not prescribed and it could even be superior choice!
 Or maybe you don’t have some of the groceries.
 Or maybe, you have everything ready but preparing the new meal is way out of your comfort zone.
 These factors might create unnecessary stress.

-Even if you follow the meal plan perfectly, you don’t learn along the way.
+Even if you follow the meal plan to the T, you don’t learn that much along the way.
 I follow the idea “Give a man a fish and you feed him for a day; teach a man to fish and you feed him for a lifetime.”

 A factor that I have never seen accounted for is “how you eat”.
 Do you eat your meals slow or fast?
 Do you chew your food thoroughly or do you gorge yourself mindlessly?
 The eating habits and skills might be even more important then the actual food you eat.

 - Once you are done with your one-month meal plan, then what?
 You will either buy a new one, follow the same meal that you just finished or, which most probable, you fall to your habits and you are where you started before, losing the results you have so heavily invested in and possibly feel like failure afterwards.